National Rally: Law and order

 In 2002, Jean-Marie Le Pen campaigned on a law-and-order platform of zero tolerance, harsher sentencing, increased prison capacity, and a referendum on re-introducing the death penalty.
 In its 2001 programme, the party linked the breakdown of law and order to immigration, deeming immigration a "mortal threat to civil peace in France."

 Marine Le Pen rescinded the party's traditional support for the death penalty with her 2017 campaign launch, instead announcing support for imprisonment "in perpetuity" for the "worst crimes" in February 2017.

-In 2022, Marine Le Pen again repeated her support for a referendum on whether to reinstate capital punishment in France if she was elected.
+In 2022, she proposed to hold a referendum on capital punishment in France if she were elected.